 We had such sad news this week.
 My son Matthew’s friend Jason died, a young man we remember best as a sweet and shy seventh grader.
 To put a positive spin on this would be a crime.
 He was a boy who struggled, and that is all there is to say.
-Remarkably, I found a path to healing the next day through grace.
+Remarkably, I found a path to healing through grace.

 The day after Matt told me Jason died, I received the gift of grace from a friend I hadn’t seen for a while.
 It’s strange how things like this work.
 One moment you’re defeated, without an explanation for something heartbreaking.
 Then out of the blue something wonderful happens and healing seems possible.
 A path opens up.